foxpoint-se/eel/README.md

 make install-py
 ```

+(The last command might be complaining about `invalid command 'bdist_wheel'`.
+You should be fine though.
+Run `make install-py` again to verify that everything seems okay.)

 Now you can either start everything in dev mode, or in production mode.
 Let's go with dev mode first.

 ### Start in dev mode